MThicklin/Veeam-LogDiver/README.md

 A stow function that displays the folders available in the logdiver directory and ask user where the files should go.

 vmc
-The VMC function is still under construction, It's goal will be to make the VMC.log more readable.
+The VMC function is still under construction, It's goal is to make the VMC.log more readable.